SUSE-Enceladus/csp-billing-adapter/README.md

 ### Errors

 For all errors an error will be added to "errors" list in csp-config. "..." denotes an extended error message which will change based on the specific error.
-If the adapter is unable to access metered billing API it will also set "billing_api_access_ok" to False.
+If the adapter is unable to access metered billing API it will also set `billing_api_access_ok` to False.
 If any error state is noticed in csp-config it should be communicated proactively to the customer through UI.

-- If the adapter cannot find the neuvector-usage CR or cannot get new records then the adapter will add an error:
-    - "Usage data retrieval failed: ..."
-- If the adapter has trouble processing the metering then the adapter will:
-    - Add error message to list.
-The specific message will be based on the error that occurs.
-    - Set "billing_api_access_ok" to False
-- If the adapter cannot save csp-config to configMap it will add an error:
-    - "csp_config failed to save: ..."
-    - However, this error won't be visible to the application since the data is not able to save to configMap.
-- If the adapter cannot save cache to secret it will add an error:
-    - "cache failed to save: ..."
+#### Startup errors

 - At startup if the adapter config is invalid an error will be added:
     - "Billing adapter config is invalid.
 Config is missing {key}"
 - At startup if the adapter has no access to billing API an error will be added:
     - "Fatal error while validating metering API access: ..."

+#### Operational errors

+- If the adapter cannot retrieve usage data then the adapter will add an error:
+    - "Usage data retrieval failed: ..."
+- If the adapter has trouble processing the metering then the adapter
+  will:
+    - Add error message to list.
+The specific message will be based on the error that occurs.
+    - Set `billing_api_access_ok` to False
+- If the adapter cannot save csp-config it will add an error:
+    - "`csp-config` failed to save: ..."
+    - However, this error won't be visible to the application since the data is not able to save.
+- If the adapter cannot save cache it will add an error:
+    - "cache failed to save: ..."

+#### Unrecoverable errors

 - If there is an unexpected error the adapter will add an error message then crash:
     - "Unexpected error: ..."
-    - If we trip over any of these in testing we will want to handle them more elgeantly
 - If there is an expected but unrecoverable error an error will be added then adapter will crash:
     - "CSP Billing Adapter error: ..."